Date of Easter: Protestant astronomical Easter

-German Protestant states used an astronomical Easter between 1700 and 1776, based on the Rudolphine Tables of Johannes Kepler, which were in turn based on astronomical positions of the Sun and Moon observed by Tycho Brahe at his Uraniborg observatory on the island of Ven, while Sweden used it from 1739 to 1844.
-This astronomical Easter was the Sunday after the full moon instant that was after the vernal equinox instant using Uraniborg time (TT + 51^{m}).
+This astronomical Easter was defined as the Sunday after the full moon instant that was after the vernal equinox instant using Uraniborg time (TT + 51 min).
 However, it was delayed one week if that Sunday was the Jewish date Nisan 15, the first day of Passover week, calculated according to modern Jewish methods.
+This Nisan 15 rule affected the Easters of 1700, 1778 and 1798.
+Instead of being one week before the Gregorian Easter, they were postponed by one week and fell on the same Sunday as the Gregorian Easter.

-This Nisan 15 rule affected two Swedish years, 1778 and 1798, that instead of being one week before the Gregorian Easter, were delayed one week so they were on the same Sunday as the Gregorian Easter.
-Germany's astronomical Easter was one week before the Gregorian Easter in 1724 and 1744.
-Sweden's astronomical Easter was one week before the Gregorian Easter in 1744, but one week after it in 1805, 1811, 1818, 1825, and 1829.
+The astronomical rule nevertheless sometimes produced a different date than the Gregorian one.
+During its use in Germany, the astronomical Easter fell one week before the Gregorian Easter in 1724 and 1744.
+In Sweden, which adopted the astronomical Easter in 1740, it fell one week before the Gregorian Easter in 1744, but one week after it in 1805, 1811, and 1818.
+In the Grand Duchy of Finland, which was separated from Sweden in 1809, the astronomical Easter was also observed one week after the Gregorian Easter in 1825, 1829 and 1845.